-Posted on 14 November 2013 by Dan
+Answered on 14 November 2018 by Nick Morrey

 We own our property outright.
 Valued at £145k.
 The rental appraisal is valued at circa £600pcm.
 We have a further cash sum of £40k.
-We would like to rent out our house and buy somewhere with a value of around £260k.
-Is this possible.
+We would like to rent out our house and buy somewhere with a value of around £260k, is this possible?
 My earnings are £25k before tax.

-What you are looking to do is known as a "Let To Buy", whereby you capital raise on your existing property at the same time as moving it onto to a Buy To Let basis.
+What you are looking to do is known as a "let to buy", whereby you capital raise on your existing property at the same time as moving it onto to a buy-to-let basis.
 You then use the funds raised as the deposit for your new main residence.

-At the same time we would then arrange a main residence mortgage for you for your new home, in the region of £111,250 which with your earnings of £25,000 should be fairly staright forward to achieve.
+At the same time we would then arrange a main residence mortgage for you for your new home, in the region of £111,250 which with your earnings of £25,000 should be fairly straight forward to achieve.

-One of the real plus points of 'Let To Buy' is that we can choose from the whole of the mortgage for both mortgages, rather than one lender to do both.
+One of the real plus points of 'let to buy' is that we can choose from the whole of the mortgage for both mortgages, rather than one lender to do both.